 The negative aspect of a mobile-optimized website is that you have to build a mobile version separately from the web one.

 What you also need to keep in mind is the purpose of your startup.
 For instance, if you want to have an Uber-like app, games, or any applications that require to have access to native features of a mobile phone, the choice for you is hybrid or native mobile development.
 But if your startup needs your website to be compatible with mobile and user-friendly for your client, you can consider the mobile web, as a responsive or mobile-optimized website.
+Be sure to check out our mobile software development case studies to see what approach may be the best for you.

 Still, to ensure the top quality user experience and if you have necessary resources, you can always go for mobile applications and websites without comparing mobile web vs mobile app.